Supermagnum/ancient-sound/README.md

 Split the recording in to one sound file per note, the format of the name should be xx-name-of-instrument.
 Lossless audio format is preferred.
+The instruments lowest note should be 01-name-of-instrument, and the progressive tones recorded in increasing values like 2 for tone number 2 and so on.

 The files should be put in a folder named with the instruments name,this must be put in the instruments folder.
 Also,include the original sound file,that goes into the raw-files folder.